InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_HandoverGuide.md

 ## Output

-The information gathered is sent to InflectionIT via WebMerge (https://www.webmerge.me/) for Handover Guide creation.
+The information gathered is sent to Inflection IT via WebMerge (https://www.webmerge.me/) for Handover Guide creation.

 Additionally, all of the data captured is stored in JSON format in the "HandoverGuideBody.txt" file saved in the script folder.